-Interfere: a person interferes with a process or activity pertaining to this section when they intentionally and wrongfully take part in, or prevent, a City process or activity from continuing or being carried out properly or lawfully.
+Interfere: a person interferes with a process or activity pertaining to this Article when they intentionally and wrongfully take part in, or prevent, a City process or activity from continuing or being carried out properly or lawfully.

-Panel: an ad hoc subcommittee of the Board of Ethics consisting of three (3) members assigned by the Chairperson or designated by the City Auditor (as applicable) on a rotating basis, at least one (1) of which is an attorney or retired jurist.
+Panel: an ad hoc subcommittee of the Board of Ethics consisting of three (3) members assigned by the Chairperson or designated by the City Auditor (as applicable) on a rotating basis,

-Pending Matter: an application seeking approval of a permit or other form of authorization required by the City, State or Federal law; a proposal to enter into a contract or arrangement with the City for the provision of goods, services, real property or other things of value; a case involving the City that is (or is anticipated to be) before a civil, criminal or administrative tribunal.
+Pending Matter: an application seeking approval of a permit or other form of authorization required by the City, State, or Federal law; a proposal to enter into a contract or arrangement with the City for the provision of goods, services, real property, or other things of value; a case involving the City that is (or is anticipated to be) before a civil, criminal, or administrative tribunal.

-Person: associations, corporations, firms, partnerships, bodies politic and corporate, as well as to individuals.
+Person: associations, corporations, firms, partnerships, bodies politic, and corporate, as well as individuals.